Motorcycle Mechanic Schools

 Earnings

-The median yearly wage for motorcycle mechanics is $38,170, according to the Occupational Employment and Wage Statistics (OEWS) program in May 2021.**
+The median yearly wage for motorcycle mechanics is $46,270, according to the Occupational Outlook Handbook in May 2023.*

 Rather than a regular hourly wage or salary, many people in this trade are paid a flat rate or commission for each piece of work they perform.
 Some employers, especially larger businesses, also provide valuable benefits like health insurance and retirement plans.